-We want to head for the Eastern Caribbean, but there is no good way to travel east.
+Our month in Cartagena flew by, and we were preparing to head for the Eastern Caribbean.
+There is no good way to travel east.
 The trade winds run from east to west, which means traveling into the wind.
-A head sea is no one’s favorite, whether you’re sailing, or motoring.
+A head sea is no one’s favorite direction, whether you’re sailing, or motoring.

 Getting out of Cartagena, or should I say away from Colombia, is especially challenging.
 There is an almost constant low pressure down here, which causes the wind to howl, especially at night.
 Sustained thirty knot winds are a regular occurrence; not good when you prefer a threshold of fifteen.

 The most obvious route is to travel off the coast of Colombia, round a “bump-out” of land near the Venezuelan border, and head for the ABC islands (Aruba, Bonaire and Curacao).
 Winds are most vicious off of the bump-out, and we’re leery to travel anywhere near Venezuela.
 Six days of a full-on head sea is also a negative.

 So after much consideration, we’ve decided to do more of a “tight reach,” to use a sailing term, or head in a diagonal direction up to Puerto Rico.
 This plan keeps us from traveling in a full-on head sea the entire way, and fingers crossed, gives us a better ride.

 After watching and waiting for good weather, winds are predicted to calm over the next few days, giving us the best conditions we’re going to get for the next 14 – 21 days.
 Our plan is to follow the coast for a bit, to stay out of a current, before turning toward Puerto Rico.